Twitter hasn’t had the easiest time adjusting to the new social media landscape.

 Once you have your campaign set up, the final step is to set a budget.

-The average marketing spend on social media is between $4000 and $7000 per month.
+The average business spends between $4000 and $7000 per month on paid social.

 Much like on Google and Facebook, the price to reach audiences depends on the criteria selected.